 Service Leadership is a new way of thinking about how we look after ourselves, support those around us and inspire meaningful change.
 All at the same time.

 Rather than a specific model to follow, Service Leadership is a platform for leading, living and working.
 It is grounded in self-care, equity and collaboration.
 Read our initial ideas about Service Leadership here.

 - Serving others isn’t about win/loose.
-Quite frankly that model of leading and measuring success is boring and is an easy out for taking true responsibility around outcomes.
-We are convinced that leaders who have the courage to move past the winner-take-all mentality and use Service Leadership as a way to challenge ourselves to maximize the impact our teams can make.
+Quite frankly that model of leading and measuring success is boring and is an easy out for taking true responsibility for outcomes.
+We are convinced that leaders who have the courage to move past the winner-take-all mentality and use Service Leadership as a way to challenge themselves to maximize the impact our teams can make.
 Service Leaders know that wins are more numerous and far more rewarding when we are less focused on who gets the credit and more interested in seeing real change.

-- True Service Leadership is a partnership with the person, idea or movement with which we want to move forward.
-The push back we have heard loud and clear is that it is impossible to be in partnership with someone when acting as a servant.
+- Service Leadership is a partnership with the person, idea or movement with which we want to move forward.
+The pushback we have heard loud and clear is that it is impossible to be in partnership with someone when acting as a servant.
 When we build equity for ourselves (and those we want to serve) into the equation, we can lead from a place of authenticity and clarity.